cansuerdogan/ROSRV/INSTALL.md

 2. Add `<ROSRV_HOME>/bin` to your PATH.

-3. Follow the instructions in `<ROSRV_HOME>/rosmop/INSTALL.md`.

-4. Run
+3. Run
  * `cd <ROSRV_HOME>`
  * `catkin_make`

-5. Make sure the target package builds successfully.
+4. Make sure the target package builds successfully.

 See [docs/Usage.md](docs/Usage.md) for information on how to run ROSRV.
 Get help or report problems on